 Alkalinity samples were analyzed at the Institute of Ocean Sciences using an automated potentiometric titration system to determine the total alkalinity.

-Total Chlorophyll-a (>0.7um) samples were collected into 2-L polyethylene bottles, immediately placed in dark bags and stored in a fridge.
+Total Chlorophyll-a (>0.7um) samples were collected into 1-L and 2-L polyethylene bottles.
 Samples were filtered onto 25 mm glass fiber filters (Whatman GF/F) under low vacuum filtration.
 If the sample could not be filtered immediately, it was kept cool until filtered and the time taken until filtered was noted.
 Filters were then folded in half in aluminum foil and stored at -80°C for later analysis at IOS.
-Chlorophyll-a samples were processed following Strickland and Parsons (1972) and modifications from the Joint Global and Ocean Flux Study (JGOFS) Protocols (1994).
-Filtered chlorophyll-a samples were transferred from an aluminum pouch and placed in a 20 mL scintillation vial.
-Ten ml of 90%acetone/10% double distilled water was added and the samples were extracted in a -20°C freezer for a 24 +/-2 hours extraction period and analyzed on a Turner 10AU fluorometer, calibrated in May 2010 with commercially pure chlorophyll a standard (Sigma).
+For analysis, samples were extracted in 90% acetone at -20C for 24 hours and analyzed on a Turner 10AU fluorometer, SN:5152FRXX, calibrated with commercially pure chlorophyll a standard (Sigma).
 Fluorescence readings taken before and after acidification were used to calculate chlorophyll and phaeopigment concentrations (Holm-Hansen et al 1965).
 Samples were analysed at IOS, November 2010, 2 months after collection.

-Phytoplankton and bacterioplankton were collected in 2 ml capacity cryogenic vial and fixed with 0.2 ml of 10% paraformaldehyde by vortex mixing.
-Samples were maintained for at least 15 min at laboratory temperature to allow fixation, and then stored at -80 degree C until analysis at the Bedford Institute of Oceanography.
-Cell concentrations of picophytoplankton, nanophytoplankton, and bacterioplankton (i.e. non-autofluorescent picoplankton) in thawed samples were analyzed by flow cytometry (Becton Dickinson FACSort) following protocols in routine use (Li and Dickie, 2001).
+It was found that about half the samples were compromised where all cholorphyll values were 0, likely due to mishandling of one of the two bags of samples however the cause has not been determined.
+The compromised data have been flagged and have not been reported.
+Good casts: 3, 12-17, 19-24, 26-32, 34, 35-37, 40, 42, 49.
+Bad casts: Casts 1, 2, 4, 5, 11, 12, 33.

 References: